ucam-department-of-psychiatry/crate/README.rst

 - Licensed under the GNU GPL v3: see LICENSE file.
 - Third-party code/libraries included:
-  - aspects of CamAnonGatePipeline.java are based on demonstration GATE code, copyright &copy; University of Sheffield, and licensed under the GNU LGPL (which license is therefore used for npl_manager/CrateGatePipeline.java;
+  - aspects of CamAnonGatePipeline.java are based on demonstration GATE code, copyright &copy; University of Sheffield, and licensed under the GNU LGPL.
-    q.v.).